Mamallapuram – The Workshop of the Pallavas

 In one panel we see a king seated, in sukhasana posture, on a seat, with two of his standing queens.
 The king’s one arm is in chin-mudra or contemplative posture, suggesting that he is professing some idea.
 Shown with minimal jewelry, the king and the queens compliment the serene environment of the temple.
 The inscription above this panel reads, “the glorious athiraja (adhiraja) Simhavinna-Potrra (simhavishnu-Pota)”.

-This Pallava king has been identified with the Pallava king Simhavishnu by Lockwood5, R Gopalan6, Dehejia & Davis7 with the Pallava king Narasimhavarman I by H Krishna Sastri8 and with the Pallava king Narasimhavarman II Rajasimha by R Nagaswamy9.
+This Pallava king has been identified with the Pallava king Simhavishnu (575-600 CE) by Lockwood5, Gopalan6, Dehejia & Davis7, with the Pallava king Narasimhavarman I (630-668 CE) by H Krishna Sastri8 and with the Pallava king Narasimhavarman II Rajasimha (700-728 CE) by R Nagaswamy9.

-Opposite to the above panel, is another panel displaying another Pallava king.
+Opposite to the above panel, is another panel having portrait sculpture of another Pallava king.
 The king is shown standing with his two queens, and he has raised one hand pointing towards the Durga panel.
 He is holding hand of one of his queen, who might be the senior or chief queen.
 The inscription above the panel reads “the glorious athiraja (adhiraja) Mahendra-Pottra”.

 Riddle of the imprecatory verse

-Before we look into the issue of the identification of the Pallava portraits, let us visit the riddle associated with the imprecatory verse engraved on the floor of the cave hall.
-This verse speaks about a curse to those who do not follow Rudra or Shiva.
-Isn’t it very strange to find such a verse in a temple which is dedicated to Vishnu and that too engraved on the floor?
+Before we look into the case of the identification of the Pallava portraits, let us visit the riddle associated with the imprecatory verse engraved on the floor of this cave hall as this factor has considerable bearing on the case.
+This controversial verse speaks about a curse to those who do not follow Rudra or Shiva.
+Isn’t it very strange to find such a verse in a temple dedicated to Vishnu.
+Also is strange that this curse is engraved on the floor?

 We may also rule out Mahendravarman II, son and successor of Narasimhavarman I, as he ruled for a very brief period of 2-3 years.
 After him, there were only two Pallava kings who can be referred staunch Shaiva, and they are Parameshvaravarman I and Rajasimha.